Day Trips

 Is Matapouri Bay safe for children to swim?

-Yes — the sheltered horseshoe shape keeps conditions calm in most weather.
+The sheltered bay offers calm conditions suitable for families in most weather.
 There are no lifeguards, so supervise children and check conditions before entering.

 Are the Mermaid Pools open to visit?